AlexanderEllis/blog/content/posts/cnames.md

 From the _Emulating TSUNAME_ section, they describe recreating the issue with their own authoritative servers.
-They used probes to send ~18,000 DNS queries to their first hop resolvers, and those requests were _magnified to ~8,000,000 queries to the authoritative servers_.
-Recommend reading through the technical report if you're curious — it's pretty interesting stuff.
+They used probes to send ~18,000 DNS queries to their first hop resolvers, and those requests were eventually _magnified to ~8,000,000 queries to the authoritative servers_.

+Recommend reading through the rest of the technical report if you're curious — it's pretty interesting stuff.

 Glad I stopped at CNAMEs.